divineforest/supercharged/README.md

 ## Controller

-Create controller in app/controllers/charges_controller.rb and inherit from Payments::ChargesController.
+Create controller in app/controllers/charges_controller.rb and inherit from Supercharged::ChargesController.
 Then add what you need or change existing methods with 'super'.

 ```ruby